danielendeg/nugetpackageupdate/specs/DICOM/Zeiss-MultiTenancy/MultiTenancy.md

 ## Cross-partition queries

-For the first iteration, each QIDO request will be scoped to the either the default partition (root path) or a specified partition.
+For the first iteration, each QIDO request will be scoped to a specified partition.
 Zeiss is not requesting cross-partition queries now since there are authorization implications in their implementation.
-One approach could be for the root path QIDO operations to return results from all partitions if enabled.
+One possible future approach could be for root path QIDO operations to return results from all partitions if enabled.
+Strictly speaking, QIDO is not a search across services, so we may have our own implementation for this case.

 ## Roll-out Strategy